joelparkerhenderson/source-code-management/README.md

   * 100+ projects in progress at the same time.

-  * 100+ packagings during the same time period, such as a daily release.
+  * 100+ packaging processes during the same time period, such as a daily release.

+  * 100MM+ lines of code, which can include all versioning of all dependencies.

 ### Opinions